Carnagion/dissertation/interim/interim.typ

 // TODO: Review if this paragraph is needed and probably cite Psaraftis Since all of the methods used in this project are exact methods, using separation-identical sets does not compromise the optimality of the generated sequences @demaere-pruning-rules, and considerably trims the solution search space.

 At the same time, the efficiency of exploiting complete orders is highly dependent on the separations between aircraft and the diversity of aircraft.
 In practice, complete orders can be exploited well due to the typical separation matrices and aircraft diversity in runway sequencing instances -- this was the case for the test instances as well.
-However, in some cases -- such as when every aircraft is subject to a CTOT or when there are very few separation-identical aircraft -- the number of separation sets might be too large and the number of aircraft in each set too small.
+However, in some cases -- such as when every aircraft is subject to a CTOT or when there are very few separation-identical aircraft -- the number of sets might be too large and the number of aircraft in each set too small.
 Such cases prevent the effective exploitation of complete orders @demaere-pruning-rules.

 == Objective Function